sagrd/write/README.md

 # type.work

-Watch your writing productivity skyrocket — with just a little pressure.
-Stop typing for 6 seconds and all your work is lost.
+Spend 20 minutes writing a 5-minute email? type.work helps you stay in flow by deleting all ofyour text if you stop typing for 6 seconds.
+Beat perfectionism and write naturally.